 Can I get a waiver for the TOEFL or IELTS?

-- Students whose primary language was English during their primary and secondary schooling, and students who attended a US university or college and graduated with a bachelor's degree may be eligible for a waiver of the English proficiency exam requirement.
-Please send a written request to email@example.com regarding this
+Students whose primary language was English during their primary and secondary schooling, and students who attended a US university or college and graduated with a bachelor's degree may be eligible for a waiver of the English proficiency exam requirement.
+Please send a written request to email@example.com

 What is the application deadline date?

-- Joint Program offers are normally made by the end of February each year.
+Joint Program offers are normally made by early March each year.
 If you are on a wait list, you will be notified of that as well.

 Can I come and visit either MIT or WHOI?